Text, logo

 Instructor Description

 Karen Lea holds a Ph.D. in education.
-Dr. Lea has fifteen years’ experience teaching at the K-12 level and another fourteen years’ experience teaching education courses at the undergraduate and post-graduate level.
-Currently she is a coordinator for a cadre of instructional developers and project manager for aerospace online training.
+Dr. Lea has fifteen years’ experience teaching at the K–12 level and another fourteen years’ experience teaching education courses at the undergraduate and post-graduate levels.
+Currently she is an assessment developer at Western Governors University.
 Dr. Lea has been professionally published over fifteen times and has served on over a dozen panels and boards, including serving on the NCATE (CAEP) Board of Examiners.
-Please contact Professor Jackson if you have course content or examination questions.

-You may contact the facilitator by emailing Professor Jackson at mick@virtualeduc.com or calling him at 800-313-6744 Monday through Friday, 8:00 a.m. - 5:00 p.m.
-PST.
-Phone messages will be answered within 24 hours.
+You may contact the instructor by emailing karen_lea@virtualeduc.com or by calling 509-891-7219 Monday through Friday.
+Calls made during office hours will be answered within 24 hours.
 Phone conferences will be limited to ten minutes per student, per day, given that this is a self-paced instructional program.
 Please do not contact the instructor about technical problems, course glitches, or other issues that involve the operation of the course.

 Technical Questions